Impact of octupole deformation on the nuclear electromagnetic response: Numerical details

 \section{Numerical details}

 We performed HFB+FAM-QRPA calculations using SkM* \cite{Bartel1982}, SLy4 \cite{Chabanat1998} and UNEDF1 \cite{Kortelainen2012} Skyrme functionals.
 The ground-state solutions of the studied nuclei were determined using the HFBTHO program \cite{hfbtho_v2_00}.
 The number of shells defining the basis size of harmonic oscillators was set to $N_\text{sh} = 20$ for SkM* and SLy4, and to $16$ for UNEDF1.
 The smaller value for UNEDF1 was used to reduce the computation time, as FAM-QRPA calculations with this functional required more iterations, and also because it matches the value for the UNEDF1 variant employed in this work and described below.
-In all calculations, we set the pairing cut-off to $\SI{60}{MeV}$, and used the value $\alpha = \frac{1}{2}$ in Eq.~(\ref{eq:EDF_pairing}), corresponding to mixed pairing in contrast to volume and surface pairings.
-The neutron and proton pairing strengths used for each parameterization are given in Tab.~\ref{tab:pairing_strengths}, where the values we used for UNEDF1 were increased by 20\,\% compared to the original ones, following Ref.~\cite{Bonnard2023}.
-This adjustment compensates for the absence of the Lipkin-Nogami particle-number projection (PNP), which is known to enhance pairing correlations \cite{Sheikh2021} and was employed in the original UNEDF1 fitting.
+In all calculations, we set the pairing cutoff to $\SI{60}{MeV}$, and used the value $\alpha = 1/2$ in Eq.~(\ref{eq:EDF_pairing}), corresponding to mixed pairing in contrast to volume and surface pairings.
+The neutron and proton pairing strengths used for each parametrization are given in Tab.~\ref{tab:pairing_strengths}.
+For the SkM* functional, the pairing strengths correspond to the values used in Ref.~\cite{Schunck2014}, which were adjusted to reproduce the $^{240}\text{Pu}$ pairing gaps, while for SLy4 they correspond to the values used in Ref.~\cite{Chen2021}.
+These values are also provided as the default pairing strengths for these functionals in the HFBTHO program.
+The pairing strengths used for \mbox{UNEDF1} were increased by 20\, \% compared to the original values of that functional, following Ref.~\cite{Bonnard2023}, to compensate for the absence of Lipkin-Nogami particle number projection (PNP), which enhances pairing correlations and was employed in the original UNEDF1 fitting.

-The time-odd coupling constants used in Eq.~(\ref{eq:EDF_Skyrme-odd}) follow their original parameterizations for the SkM* and SLy4 functionals.
-Since UNEDF1 is formulated as a more general EDF and its time-odd coupling constants were not defined in the original fit, in this work they are obtained from the Landau parameters of the Landau-Migdal interaction; see, e.g., Ref.~\cite{Bender2002} for details.
+The time-odd coupling constants used in Eq.~(\ref{eq:EDF_Skyrme-odd}) follow their original parametrizations for the SkM* and SLy4 functionals.
+Since UNEDF1 is formulated as a more general EDF and its time-odd coupling constants were not defined in the original fit, in this work they are obtained from the Landau parameters of the Landau--Migdal interaction; see, e.g., Ref.~\cite{Bender2002} for details.
 We used the values $g_0=0.4$, $g_0'=1.7$ based on the fitted values for UNEDF1 in Ref.~\cite{Sassarini_2022}.